frankstepanski/node-express-course/week3/readme.md

 ![404 browser handler](images/browser-404-handler.png)

-**Order of routes**

-The order of routes is important.
+>**Order of routes** - The order of routes is important.
 Express will match the first route that matches the request.
 If you have a route that matches all requests, it should be the last route registered.
-If no routes are matched, Express will send a 404 response.
-So your last route should be a catch-all route.

 **Status Codes**